sriramamalakanti33/PasswordGenerator/README.md

 # PasswordGenerator

-`PasswordGenerator` is a Java utility for generating random passwords and passphrases with various customizable options.
-It supports generating multiple passwords at once, including specific character types, and excluding ambiguous characters.
+`PasswordGenerator`is a Java-based utility designed to generate secure random passwords and passphrases with customizable options.
+It supports bulk generation, allows users to specify character sets (such as uppercase, lowercase, numbers, and symbols), and can exclude ambiguous characters for better readability.
+The tool is built with flexibility and usability in mind, making it ideal for both personal and professional security needs.
 ## Features

 - Generate passwords with customizable length